-During this period, you will have a chance to attend to practicalities (e.g. faculty registration, chemistry skills assessment) but also to meet staff and students through a series of social events designed to help you settle into your new environment.
+During Welcome Week, you will attend to practicalities (e.g. registration, etc.) but also meet staff and students through a series of social events designed to help you settle into your new environment.

 Following a positive outcome, students will be allocated to their PhD projects and start their research under the supervison of their academic supervisor(s).